-When Does Your First Period After C-Section Return?
+When Do You Have Your First Period After C-Section?

-The return of your period depends on breastfeeding and how soon your hormones return to normal.
-The levels of estrogen, progesterone and human chorionic gonadotropin (hCG) hormones drop post pregnancy, say Gordon Edlin and Eric Golanty in the book ‘Health And Wellness’.
+The return of your period usually depends on your breastfeeding pattern, and how soon your hormones return to normalcy, because the levels of estrogen and progesterone hormones may drop after pregnancy.

-- If not breastfeeding, you will get your first period after six to eight weeks after delivery.
-(1)
+- If you are not breastfeeding, you may get your period back in five to six weeks after delivery (1).

-The hormonal changes that take place in the body after delivery will have a significant effect on the first few periods.
-It depends on the:
+The hormonal changes that take place in the body after delivery may have a significant effect on the first few periods.
+This could depend on the: